AlhasanDeveloper/CryptoHelper/README.md

-# CryptoHelper
+## CryptoHelper
-A library made to help with Cryptography operations with ease.
+A library under MIT license made to help with cryptography operations such as RSA encryption and decryption, RSA signing and validation, and certificate generating with ease all what you need to do is add referance to CryptoHelper.dll and BouncyCastle.Crypto.dll in your project and please don't forget to include both [CryptoHelper](https://github.com/AlhasanDeveloper/CryptoHelper/blob/master/LICENSE) and [BouncyCastle](https://www.bouncycastle.org/license.html) license as well.

-## The library include the following cryptography operations:
+## The library include the following cryptography operations

 * Accessing certificates on the connected smart card.
 ```cs